YonoBot/yono-translations/README.md

     "description": " has been kicked from the server for: " }
 ```
 Make sure to keep the spaces in every translation you edit.
-Removing these could cause your translations to be rejcected from Yono.
+Removing these could cause your translations to be rejected  from Yono.

 ```json
 "ban": {